pachterlab/monod_examples/docs/source/usage.rst

 The output is an anndata object including moments and fitted parameters for each gene, at the sampling parameter optimum.
 The results will be saved to the output directory specified in ``dataset_string``.

 Length-dependent noise models can be implemented if a transcriptome length annotation is provided, using ``transcriptome_filepath='transcriptome_filepath'``.
-Note that the presence or absence of a ``transcriptome_filepath'' parameter plays the role of the Boolean ``use_lengths'' in the previous Monod.
+Note that the presence or absence of a ``transcriptome_filepath`` parameter plays the role of the Boolean ``use_lengths`` in the previous Monod.

 Fitting Parameters by Cluster
 -------------------